 1. Students must successfully complete a minimum of 120 semester hours of college level credit.

-2. At least 60 semester hours must be taken on campus at Wells College or in Wells College affiliated programs.
+2. At least 60 semester hours must be taken on campus at Wells College or in Wells College approved programs.
 While students may take more than 20 semester hours in Wells off-campus programs, no more than 20 semester hours will be counted toward the 60 semester hour requirement.

-3. At least 6 courses (3-4 semester hours each) in a major must be taken at Wells College or through an affiliated program.
+3. At least 6 courses (3-4 semester hours each) in a major must be taken at Wells College or through an approved program.
 For students declaring a minor, at least 4 courses (3-4 semester hours each) in that minor must be taken at Wells College.

 4. Students, whether first-year or transfer, are expected to satisfy College requirements, the requirements of the major, and the requirements of any minor as stated in the catalog in effect at the time of first matriculation at Wells College.
 Students who cease to attend the College for two years or more will be expected to meet the requirements as stated in the catalog in effect at the time of return.